YanWittmann/automatic-document-classification/readme.md

     - Directory structure validation and creation
     - Clean filename generation with special character removal

-I achieved processing times of roughly 90-100 seconds per document (tesseract OCR) on my NVIDIA GeForce RTX 3090, using with the `deepseek-r1` model.
+I achieved processing times of roughly 90-110 (ollama OCR) or 60-80 (tesseract OCR) seconds per document on my NVIDIA GeForce RTX 3090, using with the `deepseek-r1` model.
 I can't scan and sort my documents physically very much faster than that, so I'm happy with the performance.
 This long processing time comes from the three different steps I split the process into.